How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 Conclusion

 Dynamic web scraping with Python involves more work than static web pages.
-You need tools like Selenium to handle JavaScript rendering, whereas web scraping static pages can be done using only requests.
+You need tools like Playwright or Selenium to handle JavaScript rendering, whereas web scraping static pages can be done using only requests.

 Now you know how to fetch, parse, and export data safely.
 You've also learned about tips that could help you dodge IP bans and utilize web scraping on dynamic websites more consistently.

 Dynamic web scraping is not that difficult once you get the hang of it.
-It’s surely more challenging to scrape dynamic pages than static ones, it’s still highly doable once you get the right tools and information.
+While it’s surely more challenging to scrape dynamic pages than static ones, it’s still highly doable once you get the right tools and information.